Ninteedo/ClickDeduce/softtest/evaluation.md

 I would like to implement more advanced mutation testing for the Scala code.
 This would possibly involve hand-crafting mutants with a better understanding of the code, rather than relying on an automated tool which is not able to create useful mutants.

+A higher coverage of requirements could be achieved by introducing user testing for the interface.